exercism/kotlin/reference/implementing-a-concept-exercise.md

 - A stub implementation file (`src/main/kotlin/<ExerciseSlug>.kt`).
 - A file containing the test suite (`src/test/kotlin/<ExerciseSlug>.kt`).
-- An example implementation file that passes all the tests (`meta/Example.kt`).
+- An exemplar implementation file that passes all the tests (`meta/Example.kt`).

 What these files look like depends on your track.
 Note that some tracks might require more files in addition to the three files just mentioned.